daniel-macrae/NegotiationApp/README.md

 - Dan: fixed bug where the PSA of how many points the player got was incorrect, in cases where the model was accepting the player's offer.
 - Dan: refactoring of gameOverView screen by pulling the if conditions out of the view body, its much shorter now

+Thursday:
+- Tried adding new chunks, didn't seem to change much, some erratic behaviour.
+Maybe we should use a goal chunk to use spreading activation to encourage getting certain types of chunks at different points? (e.g. a goal chunk with "Opening", "Bid", "Decision"...)
+- Once we get very close to finishing, maybe remove our names from the name list?
+- Added animations of the messages appearing
+- the player's buttons are disabled while the model is responding

 Bugs & Things to work on:
 Weekend:
-- The retrieval of the opening offer still isn't great, it seems to just generate a random offer fairly often, which sometimes puts the model in a terrible starting place because it asks for just 1 or 2 points.
+- // (seems fine now?)
+The retrieval of the opening offer still isn't great, it seems to just generate a random offer fairly often, which sometimes puts the model in a terrible starting place because it asks for just 1 or 2 points.
 Needs some work to get the retrievals to succeed.

-- //(done but maybe needs some adjustments)I fixed a weird thing if you press "Load Session" or "New Player", the background moves slightly, but now its more clear that the "Back" buttons are changing, but I can't work out how to fix this.
+- // (done but maybe needs some adjustments) I fixed a weird thing if you press "Load Session" or "New Player", the background moves slightly, but now its more clear that the "Back" buttons are changing, but I can't work out how to fix this.
 Perhaps the player selection pages just need to be split up into 3 different views.
 But I think maybe we ask Luka about this first, because the navigation links are messy.

 Tuesday:
 - Increase set of messages.